Laura: First question; what is your name?

 Laura: Okay.
 The woman I interviewed before you, she used to work for them.

-Laura: Okay.
-You drove for a long time, though.
+Laura: You drove for a long time, though.

 Father: Yeah, just to find a can of peas.

-Laura: Yeah, yeah.
-And then finding the can of peas once you're in there is probably difficult too.
+Laura: Yeah, and then finding the can of peas once you're in there is probably difficult too.

 Father: 10 years ago.
-It’s been this is the 11th year.
-And uh they found out that I was the oldest, oldest starting professional wrestler in the world.
+This is the 11th year.
+And uh, they found out that I was the oldest, oldest starting professional wrestler in the world.

 Father: So WWE, I’m in those books.
 I met Chris Jericho, and a lot of the other guys over there.
 It's really, really neat.
 I've been able to you know, because of what growing up was really rough for me.
 I grew up with a lot of abuse, a lot of drinking and drugs and stuff.
 I've lost uncles and aunties to drugs and jumping out windows and stuff because of the drugs.
 And as I got older, I was seemed like, I was always the cause of the blindness too; the cause a lot of problem.
 I always felt like I was a kid that, you know, if it said ‘boneless chicken’, I always got the bone.